top of page

 Here's what's happening right now:

-• 50%+ of searches trigger an AI Overview in Google, often taking up the most valuable space on the page.
+• Nearly half of all Google searches trigger an AI Overview, often taking up the most valuable space on the page.¹

-• 1.5 billion people use Google’s AI Overviews globally.
+• 2.5 billion people use Google's AI Overviews globally each month.⁴

 • Queries are getting longer and more conversational, closer to natural speech than keyword fragments.